AlbertoGirardi/StepperLibrary/docs/api.md

 ### `setSpeed()`

 This function sets the motor speed in rotations per minute (RPMs).
 This function doesn't make the motor turn, just sets the speed at which it will when you call step().
+It is possible to indicate a fractional (double data type) rotation velocity (eg 3.5 rpm).

 #### Syntax